 Private Alternative Loans

-Private loans are available for students to use to cover the balance due.
-Most require a co-signer with a good credit history.
+Private loans are available for students and parents to use to cover the balance due.
+Most students require a co-signer with a good credit history.
 Private educational loan interest and repayment benefits differ.
-You should always use the private loan as your last option, and should research and compare private loan programs before you make your final decision. https://choice.fastproducts.org/FastChoice/home/274800
+You should research and compare private loan programs before you make your final decision. https://choice.fastproducts.org/FastChoice/home/274800